Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 ## Resources

-- [Lindy SDK Reference](https://docs.lindy.ai/sdk)
+- [Lindy Documentation](https://docs.lindy.ai)

 ## Next Steps

-Proceed to `lindy-sdk-patterns` for SDK best practices.
+Proceed to `lindy-sdk-patterns` for integration patterns and best practices.